 Consider purchasing both a space heater and a portable air conditioner to help regulate your home temperature.
 However, you need a generator to operate both of these appliances.
 Check out our recommendations above for a solid generator that can power any appliance in your home.

-As cyber-attacks are becoming more and more common, you need to protect your household and keep your family safe.
+As cyberattacks become more common, you need to protect your household and keep your family safe.
 Although we can’t prevent cyberattacks, we can prepare for them.
 Don’t get caught off guard in case a cyberattack strikes your community’s electricity grid and power supply, so stock up on emergency supplies today.

 Not sure where to begin?
 Shop the Batten Marketplace for disaster preparedness products based on your needs.